emarref/event-store/README.md

 Consume the HTTP API exposed by an [Event Store](https://eventstore.org) server.

+- Retrieves all event data automatically.
+- Executes multiple requests to the event store in parallel

 ### Install